wescale/hashistack/docs/source/explanations/deploy_phases.md

 HashiStack Project and begin directly on Phase 1.
 ```

-## Phase 1: Core

 Deploys system requirements and certificates that will be used by HashiStack components.

-## Phase 2: Vault
+## Phase 1: Vault

+* Deploy Vault
+* Unseal it
-Deploys Vault, unseal it, initializes a Consul Service Mesh CA and make it be trusted by all hosts.
+* Initializes a Consul Service Mesh CA
+* Make it be trusted by all hosts

-## Phase 3: Consul
+## Phase 2: Consul

+* Deploy Consul
+* Bootstrap ACL
-Deploys Consul, bootstraps ACL and creates a general policy for Nomad integration.
+* Create a general policy for Nomad integration

-## Phase 4: Nomad
+## Phase 3: Nomad

+* Deploy Nomad
-Deploys Nomad and configure it so in order to have Vault and Consul integrations.
+* Configure it in order to have Vault and Consul integrations